brrr2/dummy/README.md

 Setup
 -----
 ### Create project ###
 1. Download the [PircBotX][3] library (the JAR package).
 2. Download irccasino and create a new project for it.
 3. Add the PircBotX library to the build/compile path for the project.
-4. Set the project to run CasinoBot.java.
+4. Set the project to run *CasinoBot.java*.

 ### Configuration ###
-1. Copy the .help files to the project run directory.
+1. Copy the *.help* files to the project run directory.
-2. Create irccasino.conf in the project run directory with the following contents:
+2. Create *irccasino.conf* in the project run directory with the following contents:

 		nick=bot nick
 		password=bot password